 Killware

-Even crucial infrastructure, including dams, hospitals, electricity grids, and police departments, rely on internet connectivity for efficient management.
-This connectivity enables various conveniences, like remotely adjusting your living room temperature or facilitating patient check-ups without leaving their homes.
+Even crucial infrastructure, including dams, hospitals, electricity grids, and police departments, relies on internet connectivity for managing their operations.
+While this interconnectivity offers various conveniences, like remotely adjusting your living room temperature from wherever you are or facilitating patient check-ups without leaving their homes, it can be a source to initiate killware attacks, and the consequences can be disastrous.

 How is a Killware Attack Carried Out?